huntercodexs/codexstester/README-EN.md

 		&lt;/dependency&gt;
 </pre>

-- Configuração
+- Settings

-> O procedimento de configuração pode ser resumido nos seguintes passos:
+> The configuration procedure can be summarized in the following steps:

 <pre>
 cd {PROJECT_ROOT_PATH}/src/test/java